 Floyd is home to the internationally-renowned Floyd Country Store, a general store that doubles as a live music venue, celebrating Southwest Virginia’s deep musical roots, especially in bluegrass and old-time music.
 Visit on the weekends for the Friday Night Jamboree, a family-friendly live music event that features different artists each week.

-Where to Stay/Eat: Stop in to either Blue Ridge Restaurant or Oddf3llows Cantina for a meal.
-Get a unique lodging experience when you spend the night at Floyd Yurt Lodging, a 30-foot circular yurt with a full kitchen, bathroom, bedroom, and spacious loft area.
+Where to Stay/Eat: Stop in to Dogtown Roadhouse for a meal, or get a quick bite at the Floyd Country Store.
+Get a unique lodging experience when you spend the night at Floyd Yurt Lodging, a 30-foot circular yurt with a full kitchen, bathroom, bedroom, and spacious loft area, or book a stay at the Hotel Floyd, an eco-friendly upscale hotel in Downtown Floyd.
 At night, you can take in the incredible starry skies through a five-foot clear dome in the middle of the yurt roof.